 Before you study abroad, you need to research your options.
-Follow these steps to find your international program:
+Follow these steps to find your study abroad program:

 Step 1: Explore your goals and interests

 Start by considering your personal, academic, and professional goals.
-What are you hoping to achieve by participating in an international program?
+What are you hoping to achieve by participating in a study abroad program?

 You should also consider these other factors: